abhi1094/cdk-sample-projects/Questions.md

 Are there some best practices for the values of the Confidence of Rekognition Labels ?
 For example, when calculating the Dominant Label for a picture, which Labels should be considered (the minimum Confidence) ?

+Can you talk a bit about how to use EKS for long-running heavy compute jobs?
+Alternatively, is there something more suitable given that Kubernetes is meant more for lighter, stateless workloads?